craigdietrich/scalar-auto-navigate/README.md

-# Scalar & Omeka & Omeka-S & Google Slides Auto-navigate
+# Scalar, Omeka, Omeka-S, and Google Slides Auto-navigate
 Have the browser auto-navigate through Scalar books.
 Also works with Omeka.

 ## Scalar